Chaintech-Network/QRKitComposeMultiplatform/README.md

 * `modifier`: Modifier for modifying the layout of the QR scanner.
 * `flashlightOn`: Boolean indicating whether the flashlight is turned on.
 * `openImagePicker`: Boolean indicating whether to launch the picker for selecting images.
-* `onCompletion`: Callback invoked when a QR code is successfully scanned.
-* `onGalleryCallBackHandler`: Callback invoked to indicate the status of the gallery, whether it's open or closed.
+* `imagePickerHandler`: Callback invoked to indicate the status of the gallery, whether it's open or closed.
 * `onFailure`: Callback invoked when there's a failure during QR code scanning.

 ### QrCode Generator